nettofarah/property-validator/README.md

 ### Validation Helpers
 Validation helpers are functions you can use to validate incoming request properties.

-node-request-validator relies on the super battle tested [validator.js](https://github.com/chriso/validator.js) library.
+property-validator relies on the super battle tested [validator.js](https://github.com/chriso/validator.js) library.

 #### Supported Helpers
 Here's a list of currently supported helpers: